LucasVChaves/LucasVChaves/README.md

 ## About me

-I'm a CS student based in Brazil.
+I'm a Electrical Engineering student based in Brazil.
 Studying low-level coding and pen-testing.
 Passionate about punk, metal, horror and learning.
 For more info check my [personal page.](https://homepage-lucaschaves.vercel.app)